China stocks rise as investors cheer monetary easing | Business

 China stocks rise as investors cheer monetary easing

-Nomura analysts said investors should avoid over-interpreting the memo, but added that it could be a positive piece of news as it might correct many of these market-distorting curbs.
-Shares of China Evergrande Group rose more than 7% in early trading on Tuesday as the embattled developer moves closer toward a restructuring that has loomed for months over global markets and the world's second-largest economy.
+Shares of China Evergrande Group jumped more than 7% in morning trade and was up 0.6% at the noon break, as the debt-laden developer moves closer toward a restructuring that has loomed for months over global markets and the world's second-largest economy.
+The market is watching if the real estate giant, grappling with more than $300 billion in liabilities and at risk of becoming China's biggest ever default, has made coupon payments of $82.5 million with a 30-day grace period coming to an end.

 - Country: